Markov Decision Processes under External Temporal Processes: MDP influenced by a Temporal Process

-Along with the above assumptions (A1-A3), the MDP $\mathcal{M}$ under the influence of the exogenous event process needs to satisfy some regularity conditions for guaranteeing the existence and uniqueness of optimal solutions.
-Define a new function $r_P: S \times A \rightarrow \R$ induced from $r$ by $P$ as
+Along with the above assumptions \textbf{(A1-A3)}, the MDP $\M$ under the influence of the exogenous event process must satisfy a set of regularity conditions to guarantee the existence and uniqueness of optimal solutions.